A horse's leg being correctly wrapped with a white polo wrap for support.

 • Quality and care determine longevity: Invest in wraps made from durable materials with strong, secure closures.
 You can extend their life significantly by washing them correctly (fasten the Velcro and air dry) and replacing them as soon as they lose elasticity or show signs of wear.

-What Are Polo Wraps and Why Use Them?
+What Are Polo Wraps and Why Do They Matter?

 If you've spent any time in a barn, you've seen them: long, colorful fleece bandages neatly rolled up or wrapped around a horse's legs.
 These are polo wraps, and they're a staple in many riders' grooming kits.
 But they're more than just a colorful accessory.
 Polo wraps serve a specific purpose, offering a layer of protection for your horse's lower legs during certain types of work.